Alanaktion/imprint/README.md

 To change the password after already unlocking the AES key though, the process is as follows:

 1. The authenticated user requests sK and sA from the server
-2. The browser re-encrypts the AES key with the user's *new* passphrase, using script with sK as the encryption key like it does during registration
+2. The browser re-encrypts the AES key with the user's _new_ passphrase, using scrypt with sK as the encryption key like it does during registration
 3. The browser generates an scrypt hash from the user's new passphrase, using sA
 4. The browser sends the new encrypted AES key and the new sA-salted hashed passphrase to the server
 5. The server replaces the previously-stored encrypted AES key and password hash